Help Center/ Cloud Container Engine/ Best Practices/ Auto Scaling/ Using HPA and CA for Auto Scaling of Workloads and Nodes

 hpa-policy Deployment/hpa-example 58%/50% 1 100 7 11m

 You can see that the CPU usage of the workload is 190% at 4m23s, which exceeds the target value.
 In this case, scaling is triggered to expand the workload to four replicas/pods.
 In the subsequent several minutes, the CPU usage does not decrease until 7m16s.
 This is because the new pods may not be successfully created.
-The possible cause is that resources are insufficient and the pods are in Pending state.
-During this period, nodes are added.
+The possible cause is that resources are insufficient and the pods are in the pending state.
+During this period, nodes are being scaled out.

 At 7m16s, the CPU usage decreases, indicating that the pods are successfully created and start to bear traffic.
 The CPU usage decreases to 81% at 8m, still greater than the target value (50%) and the high threshold (70%).
 Therefore, 7 pods are added at 9m16s, and the CPU usage decreases to 51%, which is within the range of 30% to 70%.
 From then on, the number of pods remains 7.